augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Accessing and Acquiring Sentinel-2 data \label{sec:acquisition}

 A \ac{CLI} was implemented in Python to allow searching and downloading data from the Copernicus Open Access Hub's \acs{API}, similar to the work of Olivier Hagolle [@hagolleAutomatedDownloadSentinel22018].
 It is intended to be used on Windows, Mac or Linux \acs{OS}.
 The temporal restraints for queries can be determined based on start and end times for data acquisition or ingestion to the hub.
 Spatial restraints can be set by defining a point, polygon or granule name.
 The last of those possibilities is facilitated by an in-house \ac{API} at \acs{ZGIS} developed by Martin Sudmanns that returns the centre point of any existing Sentinel-2 granule by name[^3].
 If this option is used, only the identified granule is downloaded from any matching results.
-This is especially important for targeted extraction of specific granules from older, multiple granule products in the archive from before December 6, 2016.
-Results are automatically unzipped in a designated target directory (in this case, granule based), and any products already located in the target directory are not downloaded again.
+This is especially important for targeted extraction of specific granules from older, multiple granule products in the archive from before 6 December 2016.
+Results are automatically unzipped in a designated target directory (in this case, granule-based directories), and any products already located in the target directory are not downloaded again.

 [^3]: In the current implementation of the Copernicus Open Access Hub's \acs{API}, using the centre point is the best way to limit results to a given granule rather than using the entire footprint extent of a granule.
-This is because each granule overlaps neighboring granules by at least 200m on each side.
+This is because each granule overlaps neighboring granules by at least 200\acs{m} on each side.
 Granule specific Sentinel-2 data retrieval at the time of writing is not a feature offered by the Copernicus Open Access Hub.

 \graffito{EO-Compass also uses a modified version of this script to harvest Sentinel-2 metadata.}